AristurtleDev/building-2d-games-with-monogame/documentation/04-working-with-textures.md

 _spriteBatch.Draw(_logo, new Vector2(Window.ClientBounds.Width, Window.ClientBounds.Height) * 0.5f, Color.White);
 ```

+> TIP
-> \[!TIP] In the example above, we multiply the `Vector2` created by `0.5f` to half the value instead of dividing it by `2.0f`.
+> In the example above, we multiply the `Vector2` created by `0.5f` to half the value instead of dividing it by `2.0f`.
 If you're not used to seeing this, it might seem strange at first, but it's actually an optimization technique.
 CPUs are able to perform multiplication operations much faster than division operations and reading `* 0.5f` is easily understood to be the same thing as `/ 2.0f` when reading.

 We're now telling the position to be a half the width and height of the client bounds.
 If we run the game now, the logo should be drawn at the center of the game window correct?
 Well, not exactly.
 If you run the game now, it will look similar to the following: